IzumiCypherX/EmiliaAnimeBot/README.md

 	<br>
 	<b>
 The Easiest Way to Deploy This Bot is Via Heroku.
-		In Order To deply, You Just Have Fill The Necessary Environment Variables and Done!</b>
+		In Order To deploy, You Just Have Fill The Necessary Environment Variables and Done!</b>

   <h1>
     <p align="center">